 when you indicate that you will take advantage of the promotion by entering the relevant promotion code at the appropriate place on our website at https://cardup.co and clicking on ‘enter’ to provide your consent to provide such personal data to such partner

-3.4 When we send handy tips to you
+3.4 When we send useful tips and guides to you

-If you use the CardUp service for either personal purposes or business purposes and have opted in to marketing communications, we use your name and email address to send you handy tips about how to get the most out of your credit cards.
-You can opt in or opt out of receiving them at any time by logging into your account with us, selecting ‘Preferences’ and changing your preference.
+If you use the CardUp service for either personal and/or business purposes, or have provided us your email address, you are opted in to our marketing communications, we use your name and email address to send you useful tips and guides about how to get the most out of your credit cards.
+You can opt out of receiving them at any time by updating your communication preference on any marketing email received.

 4. Obtaining consent to collecting, using and disclosing personal data about you